 Eligible VRFA employees may participate in a 457(b) deferred compensation plan.
 The VRFA makes contributions to this plan at rates dependent on the provisions of either an employee's collective bargaining agreement or policy for employees that are not in a bargaining unit.
-Employees have a choice of multiple plan providers including the State of Washington and Empower Retirement (formerly Great West Life).
-In 2020, VRFA made contributions totaling \$746,932 to this plan.
+Employees have a choice of multiple plan providers including the State of Washington and Empower Retirement.
+In 2021, VRFA made contributions totaling \$751,578 to this plan.

-NOTE 9 - RISK MANAGEMENT
+NOTE 10 - RISK MANAGEMENT